I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 JAR

-Build Tools (Gradle)
+Build Tool (Gradle)

 Utilizing External Libraries / Useful Libraries

-Check out the Frequently Asked Questions 💬
+Check the Frequently Asked Questions 💬

 Q. I am already working with Java in practice; how much will this lecture help me?